Water Quality Sampling - Frequently Asked Questions

 Up to the minute beach water quality results are posted on sdbeachinfo.com.

-5. Why is the beach closed?
+5. Why is the water closed for recreational use?

-Beaches are closed when there are sewage or chemical releases, when the TJ River is flowing, or when there are odors or discoloration of water due to sewage.
+A water contact closure is issued when there are sewage or chemical releases, when the TJ River is flowing, or when there are odors or discoloration of water due to sewage.

 6. What is the ocean water tested for?